softrams/bulwark/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Read the [contribution guidelines](CONTRIBUTING.md) first.
+Read the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License